 This time, I would like to introduce the history, benefit, production areas, and types of wasabis, which is native to Japan.

-Wasabi, often called Japanese Wasabi or Hon-Wasabi, has a rich history dating back to ancient Japan.
+History of Wasabi Wasabi, often called Japanese Wasabi or Hon-Wasabi, has a rich history dating back to ancient Japan.
 Initially used as a medicinal herb during the Nara period (710-794 AD), it gained recognition as a valuable spice by the Heian period (794-1185 AD).
 The cultivation of wasabi began in the early Edo period (1603-1868 AD) in Shizuoka Prefecture and was highly praised by Tokugawa Ieyasu, a prominent shogun.

-Wasabi is renowned for its sharp, pungent taste, making it a perfect condiment for sushi and sashimi.
+Benefits of Wasabi Wasabi is renowned for its sharp, pungent taste, making it a perfect condiment for sushi and sashimi.
 Beyond its flavor-enhancing properties, wasabi also boasts antibacterial benefits, making it a practical addition to raw fish dishes.

-Today, wasabi is cultivated in several regions of Japan, including Nagano, Shizuoka, Shimane, and Okutama in Tokyo.
+Production Areas Today, wasabi is cultivated in several regions of Japan, including Nagano, Shizuoka, Shimane, and Okutama in Tokyo.
 Its cultivation requires clean, cold water and a specific climate, making it a challenging crop to grow.
 The Daio Wasabi Farm in Nagano Prefecture is a popular destination for visitors, while Shizuoka is known as the birthplace of wasabi cultivation and the second-largest producer after Nagano.
 Untouched nature of Wasabi fields in Izu in Shizuoka are terraced, creating a picturesque landscape.

-As of 2021, there are 21 registered varieties of wasabi, each with its unique flavor profile.
+Types of Wasabi As of 2021, there are 21 registered varieties of wasabi, each with its unique flavor profile.
 From fresh spiciness to lingering heat, different varieties are chosen to complement dishes like sushi and soba noodle.
 The most famous variety is “Mazuma,” widely used in sushi and other traditional dishes.

-For those intrigued by wasabi’s deep connection to Japanese cuisine, visiting a wasabi field is an exciting activity to better understand.
+Visit a Wasabi Field For those intrigued by wasabi’s deep connection to Japanese cuisine, visiting a wasabi field is an exciting activity to better understand.
 It’s not only Daio Wasabi Farm, and also explore wasabi fields in Izu, Shizuoka, and Okutama in Tokyo.
 These visits offer a unique glimpse into the delicate cultivation process of this prized plant.

 Embark on a culinary journey and discover the fascinating world of wasabi, a true gem of Japanese gastronomy!

 In the summer of Japan, festivals are held in various places.
 Among the festivals, Bon Odori is a sacred event that welcoming the spirits of deceased ancestors and sends them off after spending the night.
 Recently, some of you may have heard of it as Bon Dance in overseas.
+The characteristic of Bon Odori is that Shamisen(Japanese Guiter) and Taiko drums are played on the tower in the middle, and the singers sing the folk songs of the area, and everyone of all ages can dance freely in a large circle around the tower.

+This time, I’d like to share the enchanting world of Gujo Odori, one of Japan’s three major Bon Odori festivals!
+Held in the picturesque town of Gujo Hachiman, nestled in the heart of Okumino, Gifu Prefecture, this centuries-old tradition invites everyone to join in the circle of dance.
 It is held for more than 30 days from mid-July to September, and on four of the Obon days, all-night dancing is held from 8 p.m. to 5 a.m. the next morning.
 Approximately 300,000 people participate during the festival, and it is a UNESCO Intangible Cultural Heritage.
 Let’s dive into the rich history, captivating dances, and vibrant atmosphere of Gujo Odori.

-Gujo Odori traces its roots back over 400 years to the Edo period (around 1600).
+History of Gujo Odori Gujo Odori traces its roots back over 400 years to the Edo period (around 1600).
 Initially known as “Nembutsu Odori”, this dance festival served as a social gathering for villagers, bridging the gap between warriors, farmers, and merchants.
 The feudal lord of the Gujo domain allowed dancing during the four days of Obon, fostering harmony and peace among the people.

 Despite several government bans and restrictions, Gujo Odori persisted.
 In 1874, authorities attempted to suppress Bon Odori, but the passion of the people prevailed.
 The establishment of the “Gujo Odori Preservation Society” in 1922 ensured the festival’s survival.
 Today, it stands as a testament to cultural resilience, designated as an Important Intangible Folk Cultural Property.